dotnet/docs-maui/docs/user-interface/controls/twopaneview.md

 Visit the [dual-screen developer docs](/dual-screen/) for more information about building apps that target foldable devices, including [design patterns and user experiences](/dual-screen/design/).
 There is also a [Surface Duo emulator](/dual-screen/android/emulator/) you can download for Windows, Mac, and Linux.

 > [!IMPORTANT]
 > The `TwoPaneView` control only adapts to Android foldable devices that support the Jetpack Window Manager API provided by Google (such as Microsoft Surface Duo).
+>
-On all other platforms and devices it acts like a configurable and responsive split view that can dynamically show one or two panes, proportionally sized on the screen.
+> On all other platforms and devices (i.e. other Android devices, iOS, macOS, Windows) it acts like a configurable and responsive split view that can dynamically show one or two panes, proportionally sized on the screen.

 ## Add and configure the Foldable support NuGet